wp-plugins/list-category-posts/readme.txt

 The customizable elements (so far) are: author, catlink (category link), comments, date, excerpt, morelink ("Read More" link), thumbnail and title (post title).

 The parameters are:
-`autor_tag, author_class, catlink_tag, catlink_class, comments_tag, comments_class, date_tag, date_class,
+`autor_tag, author_class, catlink_tag, catlink_class, comments_tag,
+comments_class, date_tag, date_class, excerpt_tag, excerpt_class,
-excerpt_tag, excerpt_class, morelink_class, thumbnail_class, title_tag, title_class, posts_morelink_class`
+morelink_class, thumbnail_class, title_tag, title_class,
+posts_morelink_class, customfield_tag, customfield_class`

-So for example, let's say you want to wrap the displayed comments count with the p tag and a "lcp_comments" class, you would do:
+So let's say you want to wrap the displayed comments count with the p tag and a "lcp_comments" class, you would do:
 `[catlist id=7 comments=yes comments_tag=p comments_class=lcp_comments]`
 This would produce the following code:
 `<p class="lcp_comments"> (3)</p>`